KirbyBrown/TVQueue/README.md

 ##### One at a time

 Once you have some shows in your queue, you can mark episodes as you view them in either of two places.
-From the 'My Shows' page you can press the button for 'View Episodes', or you can click on the 'Queue' link in the upper right hand corner (on the navigation bar).
+From the 'Manage Shows' page you can press the button for 'View Episodes', or you can click on the 'Queue' link in the upper right hand corner (on the navigation bar).
 To the right of each episode's entry is a blue box.
 Once you have viewed an episode (or decided to skip it, I don't judge) click on the box.
 The episode will be checked off of your list.

 ##### A lot at once

-If you are already halfway through season 5 of a show and don't feel like clicking 80 boxes, click again on the 'Manage Shows' link and choose the 'My Shows' option.
+If you are already halfway through season 5 of a show and don't feel like clicking 80 boxes, click on the 'Manage Shows' link.
 At the bottom right of the show's entry you can type the season number and episode number of the most recently broadcast episode you have already viewed.
 Click 'Mark'.
 This process can take a few seconds, so be patient and you will be redirected once again to your queue.

 ### Your Queue